texas000/texas000/README.md

-- 👋 Hi, I’m @texas000
+- 👋 Software Developer
-- 👀 I’m interested in Nodejs, Nextjs, and C#
+- 👀 Creative Artist
-- 🌱 I’m currently learning Software Development
+- 🌱 Professional Instructor
-- 💞️ I’m looking to collaborate on Building Software
+- 💞️ Design things
-- 📫 You can reach me - texas000@hotmail.com

 <!---
 texas000/texas000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.